yashm07/dsa-implement/README.md

 # dsa-implement
-Implementation of common data structures and algorithms using Python.
+Python package for implementation of common data structures and algorithms.

 ## Data structures and algorithms